Option pricing in exponential L\'evy models with transaction costs

-Many authors attempted to include the presence of proportional transaction costs in option pricing models.
+Another issue of the Black-Scholes framework is that it does not consider the presence of budget constraints and market frictions such as bid/ask spread and transaction fees.
+In particular, in a market with transaction costs the replicating portfolio cannot be perfectly implemented.
+Since delta-hedging involves continuous time trading, the presence of transaction costs makes this strategy infinitely costly.
+Many authors attempted to include proportional transaction costs in option pricing models.
 In \cite{Le85}, in order to avoid continuous trading, the author specifies a finite number of trading dates.
-He obtains a Black-Scholes-like nonlinear partial differential equation (PDE) with an adjusted volatility term, that takes into account the transaction costs.
-However, trading at fixed dates is not optimal, and the option price goes to infinity as the number of dates grows.
-Further work in this direction has been done by \cite{BoVo92}, which consider a multi-period binomial model (see \cite{CRR79}) with transaction costs.
-Here again, the cost of the replicating portfolio depends on the number of time periods.
+He obtains a Black-Scholes-like nonlinear partial differential equation (PDE) with an adjusted volatility term that takes into account the transaction costs.
+However this model has several drawbacks, i.e. trading at fixed dates is not optimal and the option price diverges as the number of trading times grows.
 Recent developments in this direction are for instance \cite{Mocio07}, \cite{FlMaSe14} and \cite{Sengu14} who consider different features of the market such as jumps, stochastic volatility and stochastic interest rate respectively.